project-origin/registry/src/ProjectOrigin.PedersenCommitment/README.md

 # Project-Origin Pedersen Commitment

-This client library has a interface and currently a single implementation of HD keys as descriped in BIP32, and implemented using NBitcoin with the Secp256k1 curve.
+This client library has an interface and currently a single implementation of HD keys as descriped in BIP32, and implemented using NBitcoin with the Secp256k1 curve.

 ## How to